 Meet Tyler Graham.
 Tyler started at Herbruck’s in 2015 as a loader.
 He was then quickly promoted to 2nd shift supervisor.
 However, in 2017 he took another job offer but ultimately decided Herbruck’s was the place for him, and he returned in 2019.
 Since his return, he has worked hard and is an asset to the Warehouse team.
-As of March 2023, Tyler was promoted to Warehouse Assistant Manager at Main Farm, where he continues to work hard and ensures all the eggs get loaded onto the trucks and sent to the correct stores.
+Recently, Tyler was promoted to Warehouse Assistant Manager at Main Farm, where he continues to work hard and ensures all the eggs get loaded onto the trucks and sent to the correct stores.

 Lisa’s duties include loading tankers, overseeing the breaking room, ensuring product temperatures are within a critical limit and is responsible for the liquid egg.
 Lisa is the last person to see the product before it leaves our facility.
 She has worked hard learning the process and continues to do an outstanding job.

 Lisa is leading the way for other women to grow at Herbruck’s.